-The client had a great background in Marketing and Sales, but had difficulties with the following:
+The client had a great background in marketing and sales, but had some difficulties.
+Looking for B2B lead generation service for marketing agencies, Mole Street turned to Belkins to assist them with the following:

 - A large amount of no-shows.
 In spite of scoring a decent number of appointments, the prospects had the tendency of not showing up.
 The client wanted to understand the reasons behind that issue and looked for ways to fix it.